EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

   auto itr = testtab.find(user.value);

   if ( itr == testtab.end() ) {
-    // user is not already in table, we use emplace to insert a new row data structure in table testtab.emplace( _self, [&]( auto& u ) {
+    // user is not found in table, use emplace to insert a new row data structure in table testtab.emplace( _self, [&]( auto& u ) {
       u.test_primary = user;
       u.secondary = "second"_n;